Nursing Negligence and Medical Malpractice

-Compensatory Damages for Victims of Nursing Malpractice in Miami-Dade and Florida
+Compensatory Damages for Victims of Nursing Malpractice in Florida

 Every case is unique and the type and amount of compensation depends on the particular circumstances involved.
-When you discuss your case with Attorney Gonzalez-Sirgo, he will explain the different types of damages as they may apply to you.
 Damages are proscribed in Sec.
 766.202, Florida Statutes, and include medical expenses, wage loss and loss of earning capacity.
 Noneconomic damages refers to nonfinancial losses and includes pain and suffering, inconvenience, physical impairment, mental anguish, disfigurement, loss of capacity for enjoyment of life, and more.

 In cases where the negligent party’s conduct was extreme, reckless, or otherwise egregious, punitive damages may be pursued.
 Punitive damages are designed to punish the wrongdoer for their extreme conduct.

 When a Loved One Lost Their Life as a Result of Nursing Negligence

 The surviving legal heirs may pursue compensation for their loved one’s death.
 This may include lost support and services, the value of future lost support and services, loss of companionship, pain and suffering (mental anguish), medical and funeral expenses and more, as proscribed in Florida Statute 768.21.